-It typically takes 30-45 days to close on a new equity loan or line of credit once we receive your application.
-If an appraisal or additional documentation is needed, processing times may vary.
+Processing times are currently estimated to take 35 to 45 calendar days to close on a new home equity loan or home equity line of credit (HELOC) once we receive your application.
+Processing times may vary if an appraisal or additional documentation is needed.
 Visit our How to Apply page for a step-by-step guide to help you close on your home equity loan.

 How soon will I get my money once the home equity loan or line of credit closes?